 Authenticating Documents Issued In Kosovo

-U.S. Embassies do NOT have the authority to affix an Apostille to documents issued in Kosovo, the United States or in other countries.
+U.S. Embassies do not have the authority to affix an Apostille to documents issued in Kosovo, the United States or in other member countries.
 Please do not schedule an appointment for this service.
-To obtain an authentication of a Kosovo document, please contact the Kosovo Competent Authority: Ministry of Foreign Affairs / Department for Consular Affairs and Ministry of Internal Affairs / Civil Registration Agency accordingly.
+To obtain an authentication of a Kosovo document, please contact the Ministry of Foreign Affairs, Department for Consular Affairs or the Ministry of Internal Affairs, Civil Registration Agency accordingly.
 For contact information please click here.